devunt/purple-line/LINE_PROTOCOL.md

 Operation data is contained either as a Message object in the message field, or in the string fields param1-param3.

+In general NOTIFIED_* messages notify the current user about other users' actions, while their non-NOTIFIED counterparts notify the current user about their own actions, in order to sync them across devices.

 The following is a list of operation types.

 ### END_OF_OPERATION (0)